gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 ---
-title: How to build an Oracle Apex application (1)
+title: How to build an Oracle APEX application (1)
 categories: development
-tags: [ Oracle, Apex, DevOps, DataModeling ]
+tags: [ Oracle, APEX, DevOps, DataModeling ]
 permalink: /oracle-apex-how-to-build-1/
 toc: true
 toc_label: "Table of contents"
 toc_icon: "database"
-excerpt: "An introduction on \"How to build an Oracle Apex application\"."
+excerpt: "An introduction on \"How to build an Oracle APEX application\"."
+last_modified_at: 2021-03-03T15:20:00
 ---

 <figure class="centered">